-TeliaSonera in its discretion may revoke a certificate under any circumstances, for example when an entity fails to comply with obligations set out in this CPS, any applicable agreement or applicable law.
-TeliaSonera will revoke a certificate at any time if TeliaSonera suspects that conditions may lead to a compromise of a Subscriber's keys or certificates.
+TeliaSonera in its discretion may revoke a certificate under any circumstances, for example when an entity fails to comply with obligations set out in the applicable CP or CPS, any applicable agreement or applicable law.
+TeliaSonera will revoke a certificate at any time if TeliaSonera suspects that conditions may lead to a compromise of private keys or certificates.